Killing of Muhammad al-Durrah: Abu Rahma's account

-Enderlin based his allegation that the IDF had shot the boy on the report of the cameraman, Talal Abu Rahma.
+Talal Abu Rahma, the Palestinian cameraman for Enderlin, alleged that the IDF had shot Muhammad and his father.
 Abu Rahma was clear in interviews that the Israelis had fired the shots.
 For example, he told The Guardian: "They were cleaning the area.
 Of course they saw the father.
 They were aiming at the boy, and that is what surprised me, yes, because they were shooting at him, not only one time, but many times."
 He said shooting was also coming from the Palestinian National Security Forces outpost, but that they were not shooting when Muhammad was hit.
 The Israeli fire was being directed at this Palestinian outpost, he said.
 He told National Public Radio:

-Abu Rahma alleged in an affidavit that "the child was intentionally and in cold blood shot dead and his father injured by the Israeli army."
+Abu Rahma said in an affidavit that "the child was intentionally and in cold blood shot dead and his father injured by the Israeli army."
 The affidavit was given to the Palestinian Centre for Human Rights in Gaza and signed by Abu Rahma in the presence of Raji Sourani, a human rights lawyer.

+Abu Rahma said there was intense exchange of fire between Israelis and Palestinians, but the Durrahs had not been shot during that period.
+Instead, after that exchange of fire, there was sustained fire from the Israeli outpost for around 30 minutes and it is during that time that both the father and son had been shot.

-Israel's early response
+Israel's response

 The position of the IDF changed over time, from accepting responsibility in 2000 to retracting the admission in 2005.
 The IDF's first response, when Enderlin contacted them before his broadcast, was that the Palestinians "make cynical use of women and children," which he decided not to air.

 On 3 October 2000, the IDF's chief of operations, Major-General Giora Eiland, said an internal investigation indicated the shots had apparently been fired by Israeli soldiers.
 The soldiers, under fire, had been shooting from small slits in the wall of their outpost; General Yom-Tov Samia, then head of the IDF's Southern Command said they may not have had a clear field of vision, and had fired in the direction from which they believed the fire was coming.
 Eiland issued an apology: "This was a grave incident, an event we are all sorry about."

 The Israelis had been trying for hours to speak to Palestinian commanders, according to Israel's Cabinet Secretary, Isaac Herzog; he added that Palestinian security forces could have intervened to stop the fire.

+After the shooting, the Israeli army proceeded to destroy much of the physical evidence, including razing the wall behind Muhammad al-Durrah.
+The IDF justified this by arguing it needed to remove hiding places for Palestinian gunmen.